-Current Password

-Enter the current password (up to 15-digit alphanumeric string) of the
+Parameter Description Current Password Enter the current password (up to 15-digit alphanumeric string) of the Access Point.

-Access Point.
 The default password for the Access Point is 1234.
 Note that the password is case-sensitive.
 New Password Enter the password (up to 15-digit alphanumeric string) you want to login to the Access Point.
 Note that the password is case-sensitive.
 Re-Enter Password Reconfirm the password (up to 15-digit alphanumeric string) you want to login to the Access Point.
 Note that the password is case-sensitive.

 IP Address Designate the Access Point's IP Address.
 This IP Address should be unique in your network.
 The default IP Address is 192.168.2.1.

 Subnet Mask Specify a Subnet Mask for your LAN segment.
+The Subnet Mask of the resides in.
+It allows this access point be accessed by PC from deferent subnet to do configuration.

-The Subnet Mask of the Capitot Mack Access Point is fixed and the value is 255.255.255.0 .
-DHCP Server Enable or disable the DHCP Server.
+Access Point is fixed and the value is 255.255.255.0.